eastgenomics/eggd_staraligner/README.md

 eggd_staraligner takes an input array of fastq.gz files and runs sentieon STAR aligner on the fastqs to align them to the reference genome.

 ## What does this app output?
 eggd_staraligner outputs a .bam and .bam.bai file for the alignment of the sample and a Chimeric.out.junctions file with junction information.
-It also outputs several Sentieon STAR aligner log files
+It also outputs several Sentieon STAR aligner log files and a .bam file with the duplicate reads marked

 ## This app was made by East GLH